sinux-l5d/studentbox-doc/content/project/ethical-report.md

 Researchers must take precautions to reduce and make clear any potential biases, including openly disclosing any conflicts of interest and using varied, representative samples.
 Similar to this, the reliability and validity of sources, such as data and information, must be carefully assessed.
 This can involve ensuring that participants and other stakeholders are informed of all pertinent information and that data sources are accurate and comprehensive.
 Researchers can improve their research's ethical integrity and advance the veracity of their findings by taking these factors into account.

+Among the vulnerabilities, one should also take into account the researcher’s own biases.
+If the researcher has his own preferences on the topic, he must say it explicitly in his paper.
+Sources is also a touchy part, as one may overuse a source, or the source is not reliable or biased.

 # Mitigation to Minimise Risk

 Mitigating risks is essential in any research project, and there are several strategies that can be implemented to minimise risks.
 One strategy is to assume and accept risk, which involves identifying and understanding the risks that could affect the project's output.
 The team members collaborate to assess the possible consequences and vulnerabilities of the risks, which helps bring the risks to the organisation's attention, and all team members are aware of them.